Enabling Pro Forma Invoices

 - Navigate to the fields list of the source object.

-Create the following new fields as required.
+Create the following new fields.

 API Name Data Type Description ON_Type Text (255) Must be set to